robmadden/unity/unity_outline.md

         - Minesweeper
         - Tetris
         - 3D RPG with certain features such as, levels, inventory system, objectives, etc.
-        - Some type of zombie survival game with RPG like elements because everyone loves zombies
-        - Some type of first person shooter
+        - A first person shooter like Duke Nukem 3D